-- Hair should be neat and well-groomed. - No unnatural human hair coloring is permitted. - Hair accessories must be conservative in style and amount.
+- Hair should be neat, clean, and well-groomed so as not to distract from the learning environment. - Extreme styles are not permitted.
+Highlights must be natural in color and blended.
+Unnatural colors like green, blue, red, white, grey, purple, etc. are not permitted. - Braids or extensions must match natural hair color and may have natural-colored highlights. - Shaved or buzzed styles are not permitted for female students. - Hair accessories must be conservative in style and amount.
 Accessories in hair and dress for female students should not be distracting to the learning environment.